jacob-brown/EquSeq/README.md

 * will be used for treemix

-### 1.3.
+#### 1.3.
 Select SNPs and manipulating beagle files
 * Selection of snps was conducted to minimise the influenced of linkage disequilibrium
   - i.e. snps shouldn't be too close together
-1. run `window.sh` for each beagle file
+1. run `job_submissions/window.sh` for each beagle file
     - `python $CODE_DIR/ancestry/snpHandler.py -c window -i $FILE -o $DIR/all_beagles/$BASE.list.out -d 5`
     - `-d 5` denotes snps should be 5kb apart
 This will:
-i. extracted all snps from beagle file ii. bin snps in 5kb increments iii.
-1 snp per bin is randomly sampled iv.
-5kb snp list is now used to filter beagle file
+ * extracted all snps from beagle file
+ * bin snps in 5kb increments
+ * 1 snp per bin is randomly sampled
+ * 5kb snp list is now used to filter beagle file

 2. merge all beagle files into 1 (to be used for agmixture and pca)
-  - run `beagleMerged.sh`
+    - run `ancestry/beagleMerged.sh`
 3. remove przewalski horses - some of the PCA analysis
-    - `beagle_no_przewalski.sh`
+    - `ancestry/beagle_no_przewalski.sh`

-## 2. PCA
+### 2. PCA

 1. `pcagsd` - covariance matrix based on genotype liklihoods
     - `sh bamAncestry.sh -p ALL.merged.beagle.gz`
       - tested with 0.2 and 0.5 minmaf with little difference
       - next remove prez and rerun
         - `beagle_no_przewalski.sh`
   - scp to local:`scp your_path/ephemeral/ancestry/ALL.PCA.* results/ancestry/ALL_5kb_02maf/`
   - `-minMaf 0.02`
-  - `-inbreed 1` (might not be used)
 2. eigen values calculated and plotting conducted in `R`
   - run `Rscript ancestry/clusters.R` to generate a clst-like file used for labelling
-  - `sh ancestry/quickplot.sh -p`
+    - `ancestry/plotPCA.R`
-    - within `plotPCA.R` switch between all individuals, and a subset excluding przewalski horses

-*if issues arise when installing create use conda myenv*
+*if issues arise when installing pcangsd create use conda myenv*

-## 3. Admixture
+### 3. Admixture
 1. `ngsadmix` - estimating individual admixture proportions, based on genotype liklihoods
-  - for k=2...11 (number of breeds)
+    - for k=1...39 (number of breeds)
     - `-minMaf 0.02`
     - `qsub -J 2-11 pca_admix.sh`
         - pops 2 to 11
-2. plot `plotAdmix.R`
+2. plot `ancestry/plotAdmix.R`
   - `zip -R admix 'ALL.MIX*'`
   - `scp your_path/ephemeral/ancestry/admix.zip results/ancestry/ALL_5kb_02maf/`
   - using the same cluster file as the PCA
 3. `validate_K.R` used to verify which K to use
     - generates plot (included in supplementary)

-## 4. TreeMix
+### 4. TreeMix
 1.  concatinate bcf files
     - use bcf file from **2.1.**
     - `module load bcftools/1.3.1; bcftools concat -O v -o merge.vcf *.bcf`